 In most cases, first offers are less than the value of a claim, as insurers may be hoping that claimants don’t know how much they’re entitled to and/or won’t fight back to get the payout they deserve because they need the settlement ASAP.
 So, if you’re offered a settlement, consult an accident attorney before accepting or denying the offer to see if you should hold out for more.

 If your claim has been denied, contact a lawyer ASAP and find out if filing an appeal may be the right move for you.
 There can be strict deadlines for filing appeals, and moving forward sooner (rather than later) can help you protect your interests and potential rights to compensation.

-This may be the biggest mistake people make following auto crashes because failing to consult with an attorney can prevent people from understanding their rights and knowing how to protect their interests.
+This may be the biggest mistake people make following auto crashes because failing to consult with an accident attorney can prevent people from understanding their rights and knowing how to protect their interests.